leannejdong/analyticChemistry/R/exercise.md

   - Check for invalid data (e.g., negative concentrations) and handle them appropriately
   - Display a meaningful error message when invalid data is encountered

-  -Hint: Use if statements for validation
+  - Hint: Use if statements for validation

 ```r